What is natural flood management?

 - Reconnect the river to its floodplain and restore more natural floodplain function on intensive agricultural land, to re-create floodplain attenuation features, restore wetland habitat and unlock other ecosystem service benefits including enhanced access and recreation

 - Community-based and driven solutions to tackle the challenges faced by the river and its floodplain including supporting community land trusts, collaborations of small-scale landowners and community-focused interventions.

 There are 10 Main River catchments that originate upon Dartmoor, all of which lead to locations that have experienced flood events in recent years.
 Dartmoor is often subject to rapid flash flood events due to the high elevation topography of the area.
-The Dartmoor Headwaters Project is a partnership between Dartmoor National Part Authority and the Environment Agency.
-This project hope to alleviate some of the flood risk posed to these areas by targeting the issue at the source- the headwaters.
+The Dartmoor Headwaters Project is a partnership between Dartmoor National Park Authority and the Environment Agency.
+This project hopes to alleviate some of the flood risk posed to these areas by targeting the issue at its source – the headwaters.

 Because this project worked so closely with landowners one of the big focuses is on the additional multiple benefits that NFM can deliver such as its ability to filter pollutants and retain carbon.